-- Accounting for financial assets and liabilities write-offs:: The Company has not retrospectively adjusted its financial assets and liabilities. - ▶ Recording hedge operations: The Company had no hedge operations for on the transition date. - ► Changes in estimates: The estimates adopted on the transition are in line with the estimates made based on the previous accounting standards. - Discontinued operations: The Company had no discontinued operations on the transition date.
+- Accounting for financial assets and liabilities write-offs:: The Company has not retrospectively adjusted its financial assets and liabilities. - Recording hedge operations: The Company had no hedge operations for on the transition date. - Changes in estimates: The estimates adopted on the transition are in line with the estimates made based on the previous accounting standards. - Discontinued operations: The Company had no discontinued operations on the transition date.

-Notes to consolidated quarterly information -- Continued June 30, 2010 (In thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)

-3. New accounting practices first time adoption (IFRS)--Continued b) Reconciliation of the accounting practices adopted in the preparation of the financial information previously disclosed with the present quarterly information b.1) Reconciliation of the consolidated balance sheet of the company on January 1st, 2009 ("Transition Date")
+b) Reconciliation of the accounting practices adopted in the preparation of the financial information previously disclosed with the present quarterly information